 Should a driver refuse a ride due to luggage exceeding capacity, the driver will still have to be paid for showing up.
 Please call our office to find out the availability, cost, and estimated wait time of a bigger vehicle.
 To avoid delaying your trip, please be sure to book an appropriately sized vehicle.

 Can I Reserve a Standard Sedan and Add a Note Requesting an SUV?

 Unfortunately no. We cannot just have an SUV on standby without the driver being paid for it, and we cannot overstuff the sedan’s to pack in excess luggage.
 The standard sedan is offered at a discount due to the greater flexibility it allows in fulfilling your reservation and such requests defeat that purpose.
 Also, drivers can refuse a standard reservation when it is evident a larger vehicle should have been reserved.

 If you exceed the 4 passengers/3 large luggage capacity, your reservation will be charged the SUV rate regardless.

-Certain oversized items will require that you upgrade to a larger vehicle.
+Certain oversized items may require that you upgrade to a larger vehicle.
+We have given these a luggage value to help you determine your luggage needs.
 These items include, but aren’t limited to: